Book Chats on Loss.

 Herein, on page 84, the touching, two thousand year old, lament of Callimachus (left above) for his friend Heraclitus (right), and so nobly rendered into English by William Johnson Cory.......

 “They told me Heraclitus, they told me you were dead.

-If ever a quatrain touched the spot, this was it.
+If ever two quatrains touched the spot, these are they.

 They brought me bitter news to hear and bitter tears to shed.

 I wept as I remembered how often you and I

 Had tired the sun with talking.......and sent him down the sky.

 And now that thou art lying, my dear old Carian guest,